DarrenOfficial/lavalink-list/docs/index.md

 Is there a difference between those two? no there isn't.
 Just try it and see. :D

-## Need a domain?
-If you want your own yournamehere.lavalinks.xyz? well DM DarrenOfficial#3451 on discord 👍

 ### Hosting guide:

 For MacOS, Windows, or Linux: [darrennathanael.com/post/how-to-lavalink/](https://darrennathanael.com/post/how-to-lavalink/)

----
-### TunnelBroker Guide
+### TunnelBroker Guide:

 For default "networks" [darrennathanael.com/post/tunnelbroker-lavalink-ifup-ifdown/](https://darrennathanael.com/post/tunnelbroker-lavalink-ifup-ifdown/)

 For Netplan [darrennathanael.com/post/tunnelbroker-lavalink-netplan/](https://darrennathanael.com/post/tunnelbroker-lavalink-netplan/)

+## Want your own lavalinks.xyz domain?
+If you want your own custom.lavalinks.xyz? well join [discord.darrennathanael.com](https://discord.darrennathanael.com) and ask darren